Generalization bounds for learning under graph-dependence: A survey: Notation and framework

 \subsubsection{Examples}

-Here we present explicit examples to demonstrate and estimate the forest complexity $\Lambda(G)$.
-All the examples naturally appear in random processes.
+\redd{Here we present several explicit examples to demonstrate and estimate the forest complexity where random variables are structured as graphs.
+All these examples naturally emerge in the context of random processes that are intricately intertwined within graph structures. }

-\begin{ex}[$G$ is a tree] In this case, the identity map between $G$ and itself is a tree-partition of $G$.
-Then $\Lambda(G) \le |E(G)|(1+1)^2 + 1 = 4n - 3 = O(n)$.
+\begin{ex}[$G$ is a tree] In this case, $\Lambda(G) \le \mid E(G)\mid (1+1)^2 + 1 = 4n - 3$.
 We get an upper bound of $\Lambda(G)$ that is linear in the number of variables, which is comparable to \mra{Janson's concentration inequality} up to some constant factor (see (\ref{eqn:janson}) with $\chi_f(G)=2$ and Remark \ref{re}). \end{ex}